The Art of Leadership: Glossary

 A Desire shaped not by a desire to own, to control or to consume, but by a desire simply to celebrate and to enjoy; objectless desire (Ames & Hall).

-無欲 (wúyù) means desire with an object; respectful intention; unselfish; disinterested; unavaricious, free of avarice.
+無欲 (wúyù) means desire without an object; respectful intention; unselfish; disinterested; unavaricious, free of avarice.

 迂 (yū)means tortuous, circuitous, crooked, roundabout, hidden.
 See also Direct and Devious — Direct.